-In this article, I’ll explain what the Netflix error code is and how to deal with it.
-But, if you’re after a quick answer so your popcorn stays warm, you should download and install ExpressVPN.
+In this article, I’ll explain what the Netflix error code is and how to deal with it with a good VPN for streaming Netflix.
+But, if you’re after a quick answer so your popcorn stays warm, you should download and install ExpressVPN as the best VPN for Netflix.
 It’ll unblock Netflix easily, and keep you safe, too.

 What Is Netflix Proxy Error Code: m7111-1331-5059?

 The Netflix error code pops up whenever Netflix detects that someone is using a VPN, proxy or other unblocking or privacy tool.
 It usually displays error code m7111-1331-5059 or m7111-5059, along with “you seem to be using an unblocker or proxy.”

 You might be using a privacy tool to keep you safe online, or you could be doing what many people do (*cough* including me *cough*) — using a VPN or proxy to access region-restricted content.
 Lots of people do that, and not just with Netflix.
 People use unblockers to access BBC iPlayer, Amazon Prime Video and other streaming services, too.

 Either way, it’s likely that the IP address you’ve been assigned to hide your true IP address has been identified by Netflix.
 Plus, such services hide your region, so Netflix can’t tell which region you’re supposed to be able to access — so it just blocks you all together.

 You might be wondering why you can’t watch whatever Netflix has on its system, and the answer to that is simple — Netflix is bound by global copyright agreements and studio contracts.
 It can’t show a movie or TV show in a region unless it’s been given the go-ahead.